The Best Free Zoo Live Cams and Aquarium Live Streams for Kids

 The Best Aquarium Live Streams for Kids

-The world-renowned Aquarium of the Pacific, based in Long Beach, California, has seven different live streams to enjoy.
+The world-renowned Aquarium of the Pacific, based in Long Beach, Calif., has seven different live streams to enjoy.
 The best of the bunch are the two separate penguin live cams.
-They both show footage of the same exhibit; one view above water, the other below.
+They show footage of the same exhibit: one view above water, the other below.
 There’s also a shark lagoon webcam with several different types of sharks, including sand tiger sharks and a blacktip reef shark.
-Not to mention the jellyfish exhibit, and a tropical reef live cam at the Blue Corner Reef off the corner of Palau.
-It’s considered one of the most beautiful Coral Reefs in the world.
+And less we forget, there are also a wonderful jellyfish exhibit, and the tropical reef live cam at the Blue Corner Reef off the corner of Palau is worth more than a few minutes.
+It’s considered one of the most beautiful coral reefs in the world.

 California’s Monterey Bay Aquarium offers a stunning array of aquatic life.
-The nonprofit, seated at the edge of the Pacific ocean, features a three-story tall kelp forest, a one-million-gallon Open Sea exhibit, otter habitats, and tons of touch pools.
-They offer ten different free live streams, including an aviary cam positioned on the aquarium’s ocean-view deck which captures ocean birds; a Coral Reef cam, which offers glimpses of tropical fish gliding through the multi-colored habitat; a Kelp Forest Cam, which features, among other things, leopard sharks and sardines; an Otter Cam, which looks out on Abbi and the other famous sea otters at the museum, and a Shark Cam, which shows off the zoo’s finned inhabitants.
-Best of all might be the Jellyfish Cam, which provides a rare look at pods of the invertebrates bouncing around in their tanks.
+The nonprofit, seated at the edge of the Pacific ocean near the center of its coastline, features a three-story tall kelp forest, a one-million-gallon Open Sea exhibit, otter habitats, and tons of touch pools.
+They offer ten different free live streams, including an aviary cam positioned on the aquarium’s ocean-view deck which captures ocean birds; a coral reef cam, which offers glimpses of tropical fish gliding through the multi-colored habitat; a kelp forest cam, which features, among other things, leopard sharks and sardines; an otter cam, which looks out on Abbi and the other famous sea otters at the museum; and a shark cam, which shows off the zoo’s finned inhabitants.
+Best of all might be the jellyfish cam, which provides a rare look at pods of the invertebrates bouncing around in their tanks.

 The Best Zoo Livestreams